USA Gymnastics sex abuse scandal: USAG and USOC

-On September 4, USAG CEO and President, Kerry Perry, resigned.
-This came after USOC CEO Sarah Hirshland called for a change in USAG leadership and the US Elite Coaches Association called for a vote of no confidence in Perry.
-On October 12, Mary Bono was appointed interim president and chief executive officer of USAG.
-She resigned four days later after many people, including Raisman and Biles, expressed criticism over choosing Bono as interim president due to her ties with her former law firm, Faegre Baker Daniels, the same firm that helped cover up Nassar's crimes.
+On September 4, USAG CEO and President Kerry Perry resigned after USOC's new CEO Sarah Hirshland called for a change in USAG leadership and the US Elite Coaches Association called for a vote of no confidence in Perry.
+On October 12, Mary Bono was appointed USAG's interim president and CEO.
+Bono resigned four days later after many people, including Raisman and Biles, criticized her ties to her former law firm, Faegre Baker Daniels, which had helped cover up Nassar's crimes.

-On November 5, 2018, the USOC announced that it was starting the process to decertify USAG as the national governing body for gymnastics in the US.
+On November 5, 2018, the USOC announced that it was starting the process to decertify USAG as the national governing body for gymnastics in the United States.
 One month later, USAG filed for bankruptcy.

-On February 29, 2020, gymnasts Simone Biles and Aly Raisman expressed anger over a proposed settlement by the US Olympic & Paralympic Committee (USOPC) in the sexual abuse scandal.
-The proposed $215-million settlement (half of what MSU paid) will stop all lawsuits and prevent further investigation into the coverup.
+On January 30, the U.S. Olympic & Paralympic Committee (USOC became USOPC in June 2019) proposed to settle all claims related to its cover-up of sexual assaults by paying claimants a total of $215 million, about half of what Michigan State University had paid to settle similar lawsuits.
+The proposal would have barred future lawsuits and prevented further investigation into the cover-up.
+On February 29, 2020, gymnasts Biles and Raisman expressed anger over the proposal.

+On December 13, 2021, it was reported that the USOPC, USAG, and Nassar's victims had reached a $380-million settlement.
+The number of victims abused by Nassar was confirmed to be more than 500.
+This was the first time that the USOPC admitted direct responsibility for the scandal.
+Its leaders agreed to share the costs and responsibility with USAG in order to help the gymnastics organization emerge from bankruptcy and preserve its certification atop U.S. gymnastics.
+While insurers of USAG and the USOPC would pay for most of the damages, the USOPC agreed to directly pay $34 million and lend $6 million to USAG so they could pay damages.